bliksemlabs/rrrr/README.md

 --------------------

  * We have attempted to unroll some of branches caused by "arrive by".
 The resulting code was unsignificantly slower than our existing code.
+ * We have attempted to split the journey_pattern_t in a core routing and a meta data struct.
+The resulting code was 4% slower.